Eat, sleep, surf, repeat?

 Get proper gear

-Having a good wetsuit and the right type and size board to match your local conditions is a crucial quality factor to re-consider.
-Check out our article about surfboards, to find out which is the best beginner surfboard, or how to choose a surfboard.
+Having a good wetsuit and the right type and size surfboard to match your local conditions is a crucial quality factor to re-consider.

 A good and dedicated surfer should naturally be into in metrology and oceanography.
 Becoming a better surfer means knowing the upcoming surf conditions and the easiest way of doing that is getting into the rhythm of checking the reports and charts daily.